Stuck in Trauma: 8 Hidden Reasons You Feel Emotionally Frozen

 Conclusion

 When emotional memory continues to impact the present, one becomes trapped in trauma.
 Your mind remains focused.
-Your body responds fast.
-Your mind is in a loop.
-This is protection, not failure.
+Your body responds fast because your mind is in a loop.
+This is protection, not a failure.
 You stop blaming yourself and begin to see your mind’s attempt to protect you when you comprehend the inner process.

 The change is straightforward but profound: your nervous system is providing protection; you are not trapped in trauma.